-and cooperate politically, a fact that has often presented Hindu Nationalists with dilemmas over how to enlist a broader constituency.
-At the same time, Hindu Nationalists and Congress-style Indian nationalists also have many concerns in common, which on some issues makes it difficult to distinguish between these ideologically.
+Despite this fundamental difference of orientation, Hindu traditionalists and Hindu Nationalists are often found in the same organizations and cooperate politically, a fact that has often presented Hindu Nationalists with dilemmas over how to enlist a broader constituency.
+At the same time, Hindu Nationalists and Congressstyle Indian nationalists also have many concerns in common which on some issues makes it difficult to distinguish between these ideologically.
 A brief review of the common antecedents of these three tendencies in the religious and political ferment of the British colonial period might help clarify these ambiguities.

-The ideological roots of Hindu Nationalism, indeed of Indian Nationalism, lie in religious revivalist and reform movements that emerged among educated Hindus in the nineteenth century.
-The first such responses in India were liberal reform movements especially in Bengal, which sought to "purify" Hinduism of those traits that appeared most barbaric to the Western eye.
-Like other, later movements, early Bengali reformers viewed Indian (Hindu) civilization as having degenerated from an earlier period of glory because of the corruption of Hinduism by those features of Hindu society, which most offended Western sensibilities: caste, untouchability, polytheism, child marriage and polygamy.7
+The ideological roots of Hindu Nationalism, indeed of Indian Nationalism, lie in religious revivalist and reform movements that emerged among educated Hindus in the 19th century.
+The first such responses in India were liberal reform movements especially in Bengal which sought to "purify" Hinduism of those traits that appeared most barbaric to the Western eye.
+Like other, later movements, early Bengali reformers viewed Indian (Hindu) civilization as having degenerated from an earlier period of glory because of the corruption of Hinduism by those features of Hindu society which most offended Western sensibilities-caste, untouchability, polytheism, child marriage and polygamy.

 Later in the century, various regions in India experienced a different kind of religious response to the challenge of foreign conquest.
 This combined militant religious revivalism with the political agenda of ending British rule and was often tied to an economic nationalism that was at the heart of all Indian varieties of nationalism.
-These movements occurred in different regions and typically blended pride in region and language with their religious revivalism and placed emphasis on promoting physical fitness, often founding gymnasiums for this purpose.
-In Bengal, activities were often conducted through secret societies that sometimes practiced terrorism; elsewhere they initiated boycotts of foreign cloth or with social reform.8 In Bombay
+These movements occurred in different regions and typically blended pride in region and language with their religious revivalism, and placed emphasis on promoting physical fitness, often founding gymnasiums for this purpose.
+In Bengal they often conducted their activities through secret societies which sometimes practiced terrorism; elsewhere they initiated boycotts of foreign cloth or social reform.
+In Bombay the